This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 Later on, we just played around with primitives such as cubes, cylinders, spheres, text, and pipes which was a curve combined with a circle curve.

-Boolean operations were actually very straightforward as we know it from other graphic softwares.
+Boolean operations were actually very straightforward as we know it from other graphics software.
 But there is a huge catalog with different operators which are still to explore.

-At the and we combined two simple curves into a simple loft.
+In the end, we combined two simple curves into a simple loft.
 This loft can be rendered with straight sections so that it could for example cut onto a flat surface which then again can be assembled into a 3D structure.

 First confusing thing is that there are two different ways to draw primitives.
-First, draw it in Rhino and connect it to an object by right-clicking on the Grasshopper element and selecting to connect an object.
+You can either draw in Rhino and connect it to an object by right-clicking on the Grasshopper element and selecting to connect an object.
 These Grasshopper objects have a hexagon shape around them.
-Second, is to generate an object in Grasshopper and this is just done by adding the same kind of element but without the hexagon.
+Second, is to generate an object in Grasshopper and this is just done by adding the same kind of element but without the hexagon surrounding it.

 Generate and Divide Loft from Three Points